 Brain tumours are responsible for the loss of 5,000 lives every year in the UK.
 Of these, glioblastoma is the most common and aggressive cancer arising from within the brain.

-Our scientists, led by Mr Ola Rominiyi at the University of Sheffield’s Department of Oncology & Metabolism are researching new anti-cancer compounds alongside other drugs that have shown to block cancer cells repairing and therefore surviving after damaging treatments such as Chemotherapy and Radiotherapy.
-The results from years 1 & 2 of the research have been incredibly successful.
+In 2019, we asked you to help support a pioneering research project led by Mr Ola Rominiyi at the University of Sheffield’s Department of Oncology & Metabolism.
+Ola and his team of researchers were able to explore new anti-cancer compounds alongside other drugs, that have shown to block cancer cells repairing and therefore surviving after damaging treatments such as Chemotherapy and Radiotherapy.

-The team are using part of the brain tumour taken away during surgery to grow 3D glioblastoma cells in the laboratory.
-This allows the team to mimic the environment that is found in patients as closely as possible to ensure the most accurate results and therefore faster progression into clinic.
+The team used part of the brain tumour taken away during surgery to grow 3D glioblastoma cells in the laboratory.
+This allowed the team to mimic the environment that is found in patients as closely as possible, to ensure the most accurate results and therefore faster progression into clinic.